benamenco/ecogg/README.md

-Ecology scripts by Giorgio Gonnella
+Microbial ecology scripts by Giorgio Gonnella

+This collection of scripts complements existing software, such as Qiime, Mothur or iNEXT.

 Usage:
 - add the lib directory to your RUBYLIB